broadinstitute/widdler/README.md

                         checks. (default: 30)
   -V, --verbose         When selected, widdler will write the current status
-                        to STDOUT until completion. (default: False) -n, --notify          When selected, enable widdler e-mail notification of workflow completion. (default: False) -S {ale,btl-cromwell}, --server {ale,btl-cromwell}
+                        to STDOUT until completion. (default: False) -n, --no_notify       When selected, disable widdler e-mail notification of workflow completion. (default: False) -S {ale,btl-cromwell}, --server {ale,btl-cromwell}
                         Choose a cromwell server from ['ale', 'btl-cromwell']